swingstuhisback/Auto-Jerkmate-Ranked/readme.md

 3. **Profit**

     You are now at the top of Jerkmate Ranked.
-Go flex!
+Go fap!

 ## Credits